vitthal2611/goal-planner/README.md

 - 💡 **Auto-Generated Insights** - Smart recommendations based on your data
 - 🌙 **Dark Mode** - Beautiful light and dark themes
 - 💾 **Offline-First** - Works without internet, data saved locally
+- 🔄 **Cross-Device Sync** - Sign in with Google to sync across all devices
 - 📱 **Mobile-Friendly** - Responsive design with large touch targets
 - ⚡ **Zero Friction** - One tap to mark habits done